ZoroLu/IOSDemo/README.md

 IOSDemo
 =======

-These simple ios projects are my demo for study ios developer.
+These simple ios projects are my demo for study ios developement.
 Any suggestion is welcome.